ana17519/practise-roles/roles/vector-role/README.md

 Vector
 =========

-This role can install Vector
+This role can install and configure Vector on Centos

 Role Variables
 --------------